natepill/Flask-Template/README.md

-# Deployment Instructions to Heroku
+# Deployment Instructions From The Root Directory
 ## Commands to Run
 * virtualenv env
 * source env/bin/activate